irregularchat/template-instructional-design/README.md

 ## How to Use This Notebook
 ### Obsidian
-This markdown structure is best when used with [Obsidian](https://obsidian.md/) and the following plugins: [Settings > Community Plugins > Browse]
+This markdown structure is best when used with [Obsidian](https://obsidian.md/)
-1. Advanced Tables
-2. LanguageTool Integration (Spellcheck)
-3. Dynamic Table of Contents (Table of Contents)

 To expand or collapse sections/headers in a note Top Menu > Insert > {"Fold" or “Unfold”}  or configure a keyboard shortcut using the app preferences